adrienemery/PythonSearchExtension/README.md

 Python Documentation Search Extension
 =====================================

-A Chrome extension that adds an 'py' omnibox command for the python docs.
+A Chrome extension that adds a 'py' omnibox command for the python docs.